-AASB 101.125(a) The restructuring provision as at 30 June 2017 was reduced due to the outcome of several lawsuits brought AASB 101.125(b) against the Group during 2017 by former employees.
-Out-of-court settlements based on the outcome of earlier settlements are expected for most of the remaining claims.
+The restructuring provision as at 31 December 2014 was reduced due to the outcome of several lawsuits brought against the Group during 2014 by former employees.
+Out of court settlements based on the outcome of earlier settlements are expected for most of the remaining claims.

-AASB 137,85(a) Other provisions relate to various legal and other claims by customers, such as for example warranties for which AASB 137.85(b) customers are covered for the cost of repairs.
+AASB 137.85(a) Other provisions relate to various legal and other claims by customers, such as for example AASB 137.85(b) warranties for which customers are covered for the cost of repairs.
 AASB 137.85(c)

-AASB 101.61 Usually, these claims are settled between three (3) and eighteen (18) months from initiation, depending on the procedures used for negotiating the claims.
-As the timing of settlement of these claims is to a large extent dependent on the pace of negotiation with various counterparties and legal authorities, the Group cannot reliably estimate the amounts that will eventually be paid in settlement after more than twelve (12) months from the reporting date.
+Usually, these claims are settled between three and eighteen months from initiation, depending on AASB 101.61 the procedures used for negotiating the claims.
+As the timing of settlement of these claims is to a large extent dependent on the pace of negotiation with various counterparties and legal authorities, the Group cannot reliably estimate the amounts that will eventually be paid in settlement after more than twelve months from the reporting date.
 Therefore, the amount is classified as current.

-AASB 101.125 AASB 137.92 The majority of the other provisions recognised at 30 June 2017 related to claims initiated in 2016 that were settled during 2017.
-Management, on the advice of counsel, does not expect the outcome of any of the remaining cases will give rise to any significant loss beyond the amounts recognised at 30 June 2017.
+AASB 101.125 AASB 137.92

+The majority of the other provisions recognised at 31 December 2014 related to claims initiated in 2013 that were settled during 2014.
+Management, on the advice of counsel, does not expect the outcome of any of the remaining cases will give rise to any significant loss beyond the amounts recognised at 31 December 2014.
 None of the provisions will be discussed here in further detail so as to not seriously prejudice the Group's position in the related disputes.

-22 Employee remuneration
+Employee remuneration 22